lunes, 8 de junio de 2026

 Answer these questions:

 a) Where are you from?
-I am fron Honduras.
+I am from Spain.

 b) What is your favourite sport?
-My favourite sport is volleyball.
+My favourite sport is football.

 e) How are you today?
-I am well.
+I am fine.

 h) Why are you here?
-Because I want my title.
+Because I want to pass / Because of my parents.

 i) Which is your favourite subject?
-My favourite subject is PE.
+My favourite subject is English.

 j) How often do you play football?
-I sometimes play football.
+I usually play football / I play football every week / I play football twice a week.

 Describe your daily routines: